Optimal strategies for Wolbachia mosquito replacement technique: influence of the carrying capacity on spatial releases: Derivation of a mathematical model

+The problem as stated in \eqref{prob:full} is a very challenging one, therefore, we make three simplifying assumptions to make the problem more treatable.

-It has been proved in \cite{SV_Reduction} and \cite[Proposition 2.2]{APSV} that when the fecundity rates are large, that is, if we assume that $b_1 = \frac{b_1^0}{\eps}$ and $b_2 = \frac{b_2^0}{\eps}$ and we let $\eps\to 0$, system \eqref{sys:2species} may be reduced to one single equation on the proportion of \textit{Wolbachia}-infected mosquitoes in the population.
-For the sake of completeness, we recall the formal computations leading to this system reduction.
-Let us assume that the fecundity rate is high, i.e. $b_1 = \frac{b_1^0}{\eps}$ and $b_2 = \frac{b_2^0}{\eps}$ with $\eps\ll 1$.
-We introduce the total population $N=n_1+n_2$ and the proportion of the species $n_2$, $p=\frac{n_2}{n_1+n_2}$.
-After straightforward computations, we obtain the system
+\begin{paragraph}{High fertility.} The arguments found in \cite{SV_Reduction} and \cite[Proposition 2.2]{APSV} can be adapted to prove that when fecundity rates are large, that is, if we assume that $b_1 = \frac{b_1^0}{\eps}$ and $b_2 = \frac{b_2^0}{\eps}$ and we let $\eps\to 0$, system \eqref{sys:2species} may be reduced to one single equation on the proportion of \textit{Wolbachia}-infected mosquitoes in the population.
+The addition of an inhomogeneous carrying capacity does not alter the main arguments of the proof of this reduction and we may obtain after straightforward computations that $p=p(t,x)$ solves the following scalar equation: